-6. Non-residential customers enrolled in SCE's Summer Discount Program (SDP) are permitted to dual participate in ELRP under the customer subgroup "A.1.
-Non-Residential, Non-DR Customers," and are not subject to the Minimum Size Threshold of subgroup A.1.
+- 6. Non-residential customers enrolled in SCE's Summer Discount Program (SDP) are permitted to dual participate in ELRP under the customer subgroup "A.1.
+Non-Residential, Non-DR Customers," and are not subject to the Minimum Size Threshold of subgroup A.1. - 7.
+SCE's proposal to reinstate the pre-cooling strategy where applicable in its Smart Energy Program (SEP) is approved.

-- 7. SCE's proposal to reinstate the pre-cooling strategy where applicable in its Smart Energy Program (SEP) is approved. - SCE's proposal to increase the ME&O budget for its SEP by \$1.27 million in 2022, and \$980,000 in 2023, to reach a broader audience through targeted marketing channels and leveraging marketing automation technology to improve ME&O effectiveness is approved. - 9.
+- 8. SCE's proposal to increase the ME&O budget for its SEP by \$1.27 million in 2022, and \$980,000 in 2023, to reach a broader audience through targeted marketing channels and leveraging marketing automation technology to improve ME&O effectiveness is approved.
+SCE is authorized to recover from the memorandum accounts authorized in D. 21-03-056 additional costs that occur in SEP due to the hot climate zone thermostat incentive program. - 9.
 To address CAISO tariff changes stemming from CAISO's Summer Reliability enhancements for reliability demand response resources (RDRR), SCE's proposal to modify effective immediately its Reliability Program Event Parameters, so that 1) the Base Interruptible Program (BIP) and Agricultural Program-Interruptible (AP-I) parameters match, and 2) the parameters for the SDP and SEP match is approved.
 Modifications to SDG&E's Demand Response Programs, Pilots, and Related Support Programs